JuanCaroDev/JuanCaroDev/README.md

 *JuanCaroDev (Full Stack Developer)*
 <!--Start Intro-->
-- ✨ Systems Engineering student.
+- 💻 Systems Engineering student.
-- 💻 Full Stack Web Developer.
 - 🌱 I’m expanding my knowledge in frontend and backend development.
 I firmly believe that every day is an opportunity to learn something new.
 - 🧠 Passionate about solving problems and finding innovative solutions.
 - 📚 I enjoy reading about history, good habits, and technology.